sorens/dotfiles/README.markdown

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

-`dot` is a simple script that installs some dependencies, sets sane OS X defaults, and so on.
-Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
-You can find this script in `bin/`.

 ## topical

 Everything's built around topic areas.
 If you're adding a new area to your